DO YOU HAVE TROUBLE DECIDING WHICH SHOES TO PACK FOR TRAVEL?

 When travelling, I like to take advantage of exercising if at all possible.
-Cross trainers are good for walking, exercising in the gym or touring around.
+Cross trainers are good for walking, exercising in the gym, or touring around.
 However, if your trip is for a particular purpose, say running a marathon, then, of course, you will want to pack the proper footwear.

-- Lightweight – essential when packing in your luggage
+Lightweight – essential when packing in your luggage

-- Extra heel support
+Extra heel support

-- Check out popular brands
+Check out popular brands for reviews

 A Comfortable Daytime/Evening Sandal

 Quality comfortable sandals are important.
-Try to stay away from the flimsy flip flops (I have been guilty of buying those, especially when in a hurry – my feet don’t thank me for this).
+Try to stay away from the flimsy flip-flops (I have been guilty of buying those, especially when in a hurry – my feet don’t thank me for this).
 Remember, if you are packing one good pair of sandals, it is worth your while to splurge a little.

 Some tips to keep in mind when buying sandals:

-- Arch support (the bump in the centre of the insole) – This helps to maintain better alignment.
+Arch support (the bump in the centre of the insole) – This helps to maintain better alignment.
 A thicker sole, especially beneath the heel, is better than a totally flat one.

-- Bottoms – should be firm but flexible and provide some traction.
+Bottoms – should be firm but flexible and provide some traction.

-- A little heel height is OK – Wedges are perfect because they give a little height but can be used to dress up an outfit; the chunky heel is steadier and easier to walk with than skinny heels.
+A little heel height is OK – Wedges are perfect because they give a little height but can be used to dress up an outfit; the chunky heel is steadier and easier to walk with than skinny heels.

-- Type of material – non-porous is best so they don’t hold water.
+Type of material – non-porous is best so they don’t hold water.

-- Straps – A sandal with a back or ankle strap will provide more support and keep your feet from sliding or trying to grip the shoe so it doesn’t fall off.
+Straps – A sandal with a back or ankle strap will provide more support and keep your feet from sliding or trying to grip the shoe so it doesn’t fall off.
 Constantly gripping the shoe can cause bunions or hammertoes.
 Wider straps will provide more stability and prevent blisters.

-Improper sandals can lead to foot, knee and ankle pain as well as plantar fasciitis (inflammation of the fibrous tissue along the bottom of the foot that connects your heel bone to your toes) which can cause severe heel pain.
+Improper sandals can lead to foot, knee, and ankle pain as well as plantar fasciitis (inflammation of the fibrous tissue along the bottom of the foot that connects your heel bone to your toes) which can cause severe heel pain.

-Now for the fun part – where to shop!
+Now for the fun part – SHOPPING!

 WOMEN’S WALKING SHOES